 Bisque firing refers to the first time newly shaped clay pots, or greenware, go through high-temperature heating.
 It is done to vitrify, which means, "to turn it glasslike," to a point that the pottery can have a glaze adhere to the surface.

 Greenware is fragile.
 To start, it must be bone-dry.
 Then, it must be loaded into the kiln with a great deal of care.
 The kiln is closed and heating slowly begins.

-A slow temperature rise is critical.
-During the beginning of the bisque firing,... the last of the atmospheric water is driven out of the clay.
+Slow temperature rise is critical.
+During the beginning of the bisque firing, the last of the atmospheric water is driven out of the clay.
 If it is heated too quickly, the water turns into steam while inside the clay body, which can cause the clay to burst.

 03 of 04

-When a kiln reaches about 660 F, the chemically bonded water will begin to be driven off.
-By the time the clay reaches 930 F, the clay becomes completely dehydrated.
+When a kiln reaches about 660 degrees Fahrenheit, the chemically bonded water will begin to be driven off.
+By the time the clay reaches 930 degrees Fahrenheit, the clay becomes completely dehydrated.
 At this point, the clay is changed forever; it is now a ceramic material.

-The bisque firing continues until the kiln reaches about 1730 F. At this temperature, the pot has sintered, which means it has been transformed to the point that it is less fragile while remaining porous enough to accept the application of glazes.
+The bisque firing continues until the kiln reaches about 1730 degrees Fahrenheit.
+At this temperature, the pot has sintered, which means it has been transformed to the point that it is less fragile while remaining porous enough to accept the application of glazes.

 04 of 04

 Ceramic glaze is an impervious layer or coating applied to bisqueware to color, decorate, or waterproof an item.
-In order for earthenware, like fired clay pottery, to hold liquid, it needs a glaze.
+For earthenware, such as fired clay pottery, to hold liquid, it needs a glaze.